ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/azure-functions/deployment.markdown

 **Using a Windows deployment plus .NET Azure Functions will provide the most secure and performant option.** This will allow you to upload client certificates through the Portal and make them accessible to your .NET functions with the `WEBSITE_LOAD_CERTIFICATES` application setting.
 Further, .NET Core functions have the lowest cold start times compared to Node.js.

-**If you prefer to use Node.js,** you can choose Linux or Windows but certificates must be loaded through a physical path.
+**If you prefer to use Node.js,** you can choose Linux or Windows.
+The template is configured to support a PEM-encoded certificate loaded through an environment variable due to a limitation with cross-platform support for `WEBSITE_LOAD_CERTIFICATES` (see [this issue][ms-issue-linux-certs-unsupported] on the Azure Functions repo).

 ## Document Store Lifetime and Cold Starts